 2. Activate your drone

 Now it's time to get your drone connected to its partner app.
 For DJI drones, there are two main apps, and the one you need depends on which model you have.

-If you have a Mavic 2 model, the original Mavic Air, the Spark, a Phantom 4 model and one of its professional models, you'll need the DJI Go 4 app (for iOS (opens in new tab) or Android (opens in new tab)).
+If you have a Mavic 2 model, the original Mavic Air, the Spark, a Phantom 4 model and one of its professional models, you'll need the DJI Go 4 app (for iOS or Android).
 Got the DJI Mavic Air 2, Mavic Mini or Mini 2?
-You'll need the DJI Fly app (for iOS (opens in new tab) or Android (opens in new tab)) instead.
+You'll need the DJI Fly app (for iOS or Android) instead.